TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/addresses.md

 </pre>

 See the [CLI Getting Started Guide]({{< ref "/getting-started/cli" >}}) to learn how to get started with the CLI and working with configuration files.

+## IP Addresses

+{{% tts %}} Cloud runs on AWS.
+See the [AWS IP address range documentation](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) for IP addresses of Cloud clusters.

+{{< note >}}
+IP addresses of Cloud clusters are not static, and may change over time.
+We recommend whitelisting the DNS address of your Cloud cluster if possible.
+{{</ note >}}